timtomch/2014-07-15-toronto/novice/sql/01-select.md

 </div>

 <div>
-<p>Notice that some entries are shown in red because they don't contain any actual data: we'll return to these missing values <a href="#s:null">later</a>.
+<p>Notice that some entries are shown in red because they don't contain any actual data: we'll return to these missing values later.
 For now, let's write an SQL query that displays the names of all authors present in the catalogue.
 We do this using the SQL command <code>SELECT</code>, giving it the names of the columns we want and the table we want them from.
 Our query and its output look like this:</p>
 </div>